-Currently, I am doctoral candidate in geophysics in the Jackson School of Geoscience at the University of Texas at Austin.
-My reseach focuses on subglacial water systems beneath rapidly changing marine ice sheets and the use of ice penetrating radar to study them.
+Currently, I am a radar geophysicist and system engineer with NASA’s Jet Propulsion Laboratory at the California Institute of Technology.
+My research focuses on subglacial water systems beneath rapidly changing marine ice sheets and the use of ice penetrating radar to study them.

 In general, I am interested in the fundamental problem of observing, understanding, and predicting the interaction of ice and water in the earth system.